dpaterson/kuryr-edge-crio/README.rst

 Container Networking at the Edge with Kuryr
 ===========================================

-Slides from the upcoming presentation at OpenStack Summit Denver 2019.
+Slides for the upcoming presentation at Open Infrastructure Summit, Denver 2019.